 “This is our flywheel,” Dale said.
 “We know what we’re good at and we just keep doing it.”

 When visitors first attend Community of Hope, they can self-elect to attend Starting Point, a 20-minute experience with food and a video depicting the history of the church.
 A layperson also shares a testimony of how the church has impacted them.
 At that point, the visitors are invited to take the next step and join a Partnership Class to learn more about basic Christianity.

 Dale’s greatest delight is watching visitors go from sitting on the back row, to understanding God’s love and grace, to immersing them in baptism.

 “Planting Community of Hope has been the most challenging, and yet most rewarding thing we have ever done,” Dale says.
 “There is nothing quite like planting yourself in the middle of what God has called you to do, and working at it with all your might.

-Community of Hope is currently exploring future locations.
 As Dale surrounds himself with younger leaders, he’s excited to mentor them in ministry as stewards of what God has given him.
 Dale also provides teaching around multi-site ministries and coaching with pastors in his conference and district.

 Prepare for the Call